microsoft/playwright/docs-src/api-footer.md

 ### EvaluationArgument

-Playwright evaluation methods like [page.evaluate(pageFunction[, arg])](#pageevaluatepagefunction-arg) take a single optional argument.
+Playwright evaluation methods like [`method: Page.evaluate`] take a single optional argument.
 This argument can be a mix of [Serializable] values and [JSHandle] or [ElementHandle] instances.
 Handles are automatically converted to the value they represent.

 See examples for various scenarios: